-Domestic violence can cause serious mental health issues, like hypervigilance, which is a symptom of PTSD.
+Domestic violence can cause serious mental health issues, like hypervigilance, a symptom of post-traumatic stress disorder (PTSD).
 If you or someone you care about is suffering from domestic violence, don’t wait to get help.
 The effects of domestic violence can have serious long-term consequences.

 Types of Domestic Violence

 Domestic violence is a traumatizing ordeal that comes in many forms.
 There are five different types of domestic violence currently recognized by the U.S. Department of Justice:

 - Physical abuse – Any form of physical violence or unwanted touching, as well as denying medical care or forcing drugs and alcohol on the victim